How to watch Thursday Night Football for free

-(WTAJ) — Through three weeks of the NFL season, fans are adjusting to using Prime Video exclusively for Thursday night games.
+(WTAJ) — Fans are adjusting to using Prime Video exclusively for Thursday night games.
 However, the games are streaming somewhere else for free.

 While still under the Amazon umbrella, Twitch has streamed the previous two games and will continue streaming all Thursday Night Football games on its platform for free.
 Twitch was purchased by Amazon for $970 million in 2014.